-I am pleased to report on another year of good returns for our shareholders.
-The total return on the net assets of Temple Bar in 2013 was 31.4%, which compares with a total return for the FTSE All Share Index of 20.8%.
-Temple Bar continues significantly to outperform its benchmark over both 5 and 10 year periods.
-The total dividend has been increased by 3% and the share price reached a record high during the year.
+Following a strong performance in the previous year, 2014 was much more difficult for our shareholders in terms both of absolute and relative returns.
+The total return on the net assets of Temple Bar in 2014 was -1.7%, which compares with a total return for the FTSE-All Share Index of 1.2%.
+However, Temple Bar continues significantly to outperform its benchmark over both 5 and 10 year periods.